EIPODs Inspire enables young researchers to expand their scientific network and explore cutting-edge life science research.

 How to apply

-- Applicants should first check that they meet the eligibility criteria below (‘who can apply’).
+Applicants should first check that they meet the eligibility criteria in the ‘Who can apply’ section below.

-- Eligible candidates should submit a CV and motivation letter in English as a single file (word or PDF format) by email to EIPODs_inspire@embl.org by 11 October 2021 23:59 CEST.
+Eligible candidates should submit a CV and motivation letter in English as a single file (word or PDF format) by email to EIPODs_inspire@embl.org by 11 October 2022 23:59.

 - Other relevant skills, experience and qualifications.